 Here’s why you should set a goal:

-The goals you set for your ecommerce site shouldn’t be ambiguous or unrealistic.
+The goals you set for your e-commerce website shouldn’t be ambiguous or unrealistic.
 Start from where you are and scale from there.

 For example, you could set a smart goal to generate 1,000 search visitors in 30 days.
-You could employ several marketing strategies to achieve your goal, putting the user first.
+Or, you could set a smart goal to publish a blog post three times a week.
+Meaning, you can employ several marketing strategies to achieve your goal, putting the user first.

-Effective SEO starts with a goal – e.g., a goal to understand your target audience first, before creating content for them.
+Effective search engine optimization starts with a goal – e.g., a goal to understand your target audience first, before creating content for them.

 A smart goal like that will position you to build a successful online store.

-Speaking of which, what are the benefits of an online store?
+Speaking of which, what are the benefits of an e-commerce site?

-2).
-Benefits of owning an online store: Before you can put SEO best practices to work, you should know the benefits of your platform.
-This may be the difference between those who do well at ecommerce and those who don’t.
+Benefits of owning an e-commerce store: Before you can put SEO best practices to work, you should know the benefits of your platform.
+This may be the difference between those who do well at e-commerce and those who don’t.

-ThredUp launched an online store instead of a physical storefront, because they understood the huge benefits of ecommerce.
+ThredUp launched an e-commerce store instead of a physical storefront because they understood the huge benefits of having an e-commerce platform.

 Imagine the cost of building a physical brick-and-mortar store or supermarket.

-ii).
-Potential customer reach: There are over a billion people on the internet who actively use it.
+Potential customer reach: There are over a billion people on the internet (and growing) who actively use it.
 In this digital age, you can use low-cost advertising and content marketing to reach a huge portion of these people.

-Even if you only get 0.0001% of those one billion customers to your online store, how much do you think you’ll earn per year?
+Even if you only get 0.0001% of those one billion customers to your e-commerce store, how much do you think you’ll earn per year?

 You can update your inventory, change the price of your products and offer discounts, just by designing and uploading an attractive graphic – and it’ll appear instantly on the page for your customers to enjoy.

-iv).
-Measurable results: As we mentioned in the SMART goal setting section,you need a business model that you can easily measure.
-You can use content marketing, PPC ads and social media marketing to reach thousands of people.
+Measurable results: As we mentioned in the SMART goal setting section, you need a business model that you can easily measure.
+You can use content marketing, PPC ads, and social media marketing to reach thousands of people.
 And, in the process, you can measure clicks and conversions.
 You can even get customer feedback.

 Strategy #2: Designing a User-Friendly Ecommerce Site

-A user-friendly site is one that’s easy to navigate and use.
-User satisfaction should be your #1 priority as an ecommerce entrepreneur.
+A user-friendly e-commerce website is one that’s easy to navigate and use.
+User satisfaction should be your #1 priority as an e-commerce entrepreneur.